camilbancioiu/shelladder/README.md

 `shelladder` enables you to call Python functions as if they were Bash functions or commands.

+Calling `print()` in your Python function is directly sent to `stdout`.
+You can pipe input into your functions, which can read it using `sys.stdin`.

+Also, all the arguments are available in `sys.argv`, so you can use `argparse.ArgumentParser` objects directly.

 # How it works
 You begin by writing your Python functions in a module, e.g. `myfunctions.py`.